diav79/deepfly/readme.md

 ##Some Practical Issues

 Learning rate for classification and regression tasks are normally very different.
 For regression, if the network is diverging, start with a very small learning rate.
 Batch size makes a big impact on speed and converge, try to make it as large as you can.
+You may also try changing number of Fully Connected layers (two in the code) and number of neurons in these layers.